FabianIAM12/neighborhood/README.md

 * Proper Use of React Components

 ### Usability & Interface
-* All application components render on-screen in a responsive manner.
+* All application components render on-screen in a responsive manner
-* All application components are usable across modern desktop, tablet, and phone browsers.
+* All application components are usable across modern desktop, tablet, and phone browsers
 * Accessibility (ARIA, Focus)